Dynamical analysis of logarithmic energy-momentum squared gravity: DYNAMICAL ANALYSIS

 The evolution equation for $\Omega_\Lambda$ can be ignored thanks to the Friedmann constraint.
 Note that in the limit $\bar{\alpha}\rightarrow0$ the dynamical equations for $\Omega$ and $\Omega_H$ decouple from $\Omega_0$ and constitute by themselves the usual cosmological dynamical system of GR.

 In the system above we have not substituted $\dot{H}$ in terms of the dimensionless variables because the cases $k>0$ and $k\leq 0$ have to be treated separately, see e.g. \cite{Kerachian:2019tar}.
+The $o\Lambda$CDM model refers to the model including the spatial curvature ($k\neq0$) on top of the standard $\Lambda$CDM model.
 In particular, depending on the sign of the curvature, we can recast Friedmann and Raychaudhuri equations respectively as follows: for positive spatial curvature (closed space) we have

 while for non-positive spatial curvature (open space) we have

 The $\dot{H}$ terms in the system Eqs.~\eqref{eq:omegap}-\eqref{eq:omegahp} can be substituted from Eq.~\eqref{eq:raypos} for the case $k>0$ or from Eq.~\eqref{eq:rayneg} for the case $k\leq0$.
 Obviously, specializing in the spatially flat case $\Omega_H=\pm 1$, the equations for the two curvatures acquire the same form.